luke-c-sargent/bento-local/README.md

 Notes on script behavior:

-	- The script requires defining a .env file alongside the docker-compose.yml.
-This should be defined as:
+	- The script requires defining a .env file:

-	FRONT_ENV=  set this value to "dev" if you will be building the frontend container code locally, used for frontend development
-	BACKEND_IP=<value>  the IP address used to access the backend webapp BACK_ENV=  set this value to "dev" if you will be building the backend container code locally, used for backend development NEO4J_USER=<value>  the user to set for Neo4j.
-The username is assumed to be the default "neo4j" if this is not set NEO4J_PASS=<value>  the password to set for Neo4j.
-The username is assumed to be the default "neo4j" if this is not set

-	- If you are using frontend or backend dev settings you will need your local code to be in the "source" folder for the appropriate container (backend/source or frontend/source).
-	  Note that the dev build requires that the code be built into or copied into the correct folder, linking this folder to a location outside of the bento-local workspace will not work.
+	FRONTEND_SOURCE_FOLDER=<value>  set to your local copy of the frontend code - NOTE: this MUST be located within the bento-local folder
+	BACKEND_SOURCE_FOLDER=<value>  set to your local copy of the backend code - NOTE: this MUST be located within the bento-local folder
+	NEO4J_USER=<value>  the user name to set for Neo4j NEO4J_PASS=<value>  the password to set for Neo4j